 Allegation #3: On December 18, 2017 and January 4, 2018, the Respondent processed two trades in the accounts of a client without first obtaining instructions from the client with respect to all elements of the trades, contrary to the Member's policies and procedures and MFDA Rules 2.3.1(b), 2.1.1, 1.1.2, and 2.5.1.

-Following submissions from the parties, the Hearing Panel imposed the following sanctions on the Respondent and advised that it will issue written reasons in due course:
+Following submissions from Staff of the MFDA with respect to penalty, the Hearing Panel reserved its judgment and advised that it will issue its written decision and provide its reasons in due course.

-Copies of the Notice of Hearing and Agreed Statement of Facts are available on the MFDA website at www.mfda.ca.
-During the period described in the Notice of Hearing, the Respondent conducted business in the Winnipeg, Manitoba area.
+A copy of the Notice of Hearing is available on the MFDA website at www.mfda.ca.
+During the period described in the Notice of Hearing, the Respondent conducted business in the North Bay, Ontario area.